-All PIHP CMHs are required by contract to be accredited by one of the major healthcare or rehabilitation accreditation bodies.
+All PIHP CMHs and SUD Treatment Providers (other than peer recovery and recovery support services when these are provided through a prevention license) are required by contract to be accredited by one of the major healthcare or rehabilitation accreditation bodies and are responsible for ensuring that staff are qualified and trained.
 Under the established accreditation standards, practitioner licensure, credentialing, staff qualification, and staff training are required.
-The combination of the requirement that organizational providers be accredited (or demonstrate how they meet accreditation standards) as specified in the PIHP Credentialing and Privileging Policy, along with the staff level specific requirements contained in the PIHP Training Policy affords the PIHP with the capacity to provide assurances that all provider staff (including those not specifically privileged via the credentialing process) meet minimum qualifications for providing specific services and have access to adequate training related to services provided within the PIHP network.
+The requirement that organizational providers be accredited (or demonstrate how they meet accreditation standards) as specified in the PIHP Credentialing and Privileging Policy, affords the PIHP with the capacity to provide assurances that all provider staff (including those not specifically privileged via the credentialing process) meet minimum qualifications for providing specific services and have access to adequate training related to services provided within the PIHP network.
 Assurances that these criteria are met are documented via the Organizational Credentialing and Enrollment process, as well as via the PIHP Contract Monitoring process.
 Policies, credentials and documentation concerning these requirements are reviewed during PIHP Contract Management Team audits and during the MDHHS annual site review.
 This provider requirement is also discussed and reviewed through periodic examination of provider QI Plans and policies that are reviewed and maintained by the PIHP.